What is coming out?

 Some people have used social media to come out.
 Although this method of coming out means you’ll probably only need to do it once, it also takes away the opportunity to have those personal conversations with those who are close to you.

-Support with coming out as lesbian, gay or bi
+Support with coming out as lesbian or gay

 Some people come out with no problems at all but for others there may be obstacles and setbacks.
 Sometimes those close to you may need some time to get used to the news.
 It can be difficult if the people you care about have a hard time accepting who you are.
 Everyone's coming out journey is different.
 You may find some of the following support useful.